syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ## Connecting Line

-This feature is used to connect label and data point using a line.
+This feature is used to connect label and data point by using a line.
 It can be enabled only for Pie, Doughnut, Pyramid and Funnel chart types.
 Connecterline types can be set as *bezier* or *line* using **type** option.

- The following code illustrates this,
+ The following code example illustrates this,

 {% highlight js %}